Agent-0808/BA-Modding-Toolkit/README.md

 1. Drag and drop or browse to select the old Mod Bundle file that needs to be updated
 2. The program will automatically find the corresponding target Bundle file in the resource directory
 3. Check the asset types that need to be replaced in the settings window
-4. Click the "开始一键更新" (Start One-Click Update) button, the program will automatically process and generate the updated Bundle file
+4. Click the "开始更新" (Start Updating) button, the program will automatically process and generate the updated Bundle file
 5. (Optional) After success, click "覆盖原文件" (Overwrite Original File) to apply the modifications.
 Please ensure the "创建备份" (Create Backup) option is enabled to prevent risks.

 This feature can also be used to port mods between different platforms, just select the Bundle file from the corresponding platform in step 2.